alexwishart/SwiftPersistenceTutorial/README.md

 import SwiftKuery
 import SwiftKueryPostgreSQL
 ```
-6. Inside the `App` class create a `Meals` table object by inserting the line:
+6. Inside the `App` class create an instance of the  `Meals` table object by inserting the following line:
 ```swift
 let meals = Meals()
 ```